-2023 Annual Equity Award Grants
+2024 Annual Equity Award Grants

-Consistent with our compensation strategy, we provide our named executive officers with long -term incentive compensation to create incentives to prioritize their focus on sustainable and cumulative earnings growth, which in turn promotes share price appreciation for the benefit of stockholders.
-Our long-term incentive performance awards vest upon completion of a three -year performance period and our time-based awards vest annually in equal increments over a four -year period.
+Consistent with our compensation strategy, we provide our named executive officers with long-term incentive compensation to create incentives to prioritize their focus on sustainable and cumulative earnings growth, which in turn promotes share price appreciation for the benefit of stockholders.
+Our long-term incentive performance awards vest upon completion of a three-year performance period and our time-based awards vest annually in equal increments over a four-year period.
 Both long-term incentive awards encourage retention, which has become more important in a very competitive talent market.
-Accordingly, 2023 long-term incentive compensation for our named executive officers focused on aligning their interests with those of stockholders, achieving competitiveness with the external market, rewarding key talent contributions and team member retention.
-Long-term incentive compensation is granted under our 2018 Equity and Incentive Plan.
+Accordingly, 2024 long-term incentive compensation for our named executive officers focused on aligning their interests with those of stockholders, achieving competitiveness with the external market, rewarding key talent contributions and team member retention.
+Long-term incentive compensation is granted under our Amended and Restated 2018 Equity and Incentive Plan ("2018 Equity and Incentive Plan").
 Our compensation consultant and the Committee periodically review our plan design with respect to items such as long-term incentive mix prevalence and vesting provisions.

-Management annually recommends to the Committee an aggregate budget available for long -term incentive compensation, which is allocated based on the relative number of eligible executives.
+Management annually recommends to the Committee an aggregate budget available for long-term incentive compensation, which is allocated based on the relative number of eligible executives.
 Long-term incentive compensation is then recommended by management (other than for our CEO, which is determined by the Committee) and granted by the Committee to the named executive officers based on individual performance review, tenure, scope of responsibility and future potential.
 Elements of individual performance considered by the Committee in such review include results of operations, achievement of strategic objectives and leadership characteristics.

-Based on these factors, annual long -term incentive awards were granted to our named executive officers in March 2023 in the form of RSUs and performance stock units ("PSUs").
+Based on these factors, annual long-term incentive awards were granted to our named executive officers in February 2024 in the form of RSUs and performance stock units ("PSUs").
 A PSU represents the right to receive a share of Wyndham common stock on a set vesting date subject to achievement of pre-established performance goals based on earnings before interest and taxes ("EBIT") per share, as adjusted, and continued employment and provides the executive incentive to drive earnings growth and share price appreciation.
 Each type of equity award under the long-term incentive plan ("LTIP") is subject to multi-year vesting to promote retention.

-For 2023, the Committee approved the following equity allocation mix, which was consistent with our 2022 equity allocation mix.
-In March 2023, the Committee approved our CEO's 2023 annual LTIP awards to be in the form of 50% RSUs and 50% PSUs, and our other named executive officers' annual LTIP awards were granted in the form of 75% RSUs and 25% PSUs.
-The Committee felt this approach for the 2023 LTIP appropriately provided a performance-based approach and a normalized LTIP structure.
+For 2024, the Committee approved the following equity allocation mix, which was consistent with our 2023 equity allocation mix.
+In February 2024, the Committee approved our CEO's 2024 annual LTIP awards to be in the form of 50% RSUs and 50% PSUs, and our other named executive officers' annual LTIP awards were granted in the form of 75% RSUs and 25% PSUs.
+The Committee felt this approach for the 2024 LTIP appropriately provided a performance-based approach and a normalized LTIP structure.

-The target value for 2023 long-term incentive grants for the CEO and the other NEOs are set forth in the Summary Compensation Table in the 2023 Stock Award column.
-These target values reflect an increase from 2022 target grant values, with such increases ranging from 9% to 17%, with the exception of Mr. Strickland who received a 36% increase in consideration of the results of a competitive benchmarking analysis as well as an increase in the scope and complexity of his role.
+The target value for 2024 long-term incentive grants for the CEO and the other NEOs are set forth in the Summary Compensation Table in the 2024 Stock Award column.
+These target values reflect an increase from 2023 target grant values, with such increases ranging from 0% to 43%.